 Daniel Penny is an educator and writer with an MFA in creative nonfiction from Columbia University, a BA in English from Grinnell College, and an AA in liberal arts from Bard High School Early College.
-A Brooklyn native, he lives in Park Slope and teaches composition and visual culture at Parsons School of Design, and creative writing at The New School.
-When he’s not teaching, he writes about art, design, and culture for The New Yorker, The Paris Review, GQ, and elsewhere.
+A Brooklyn native, he lives in Cambridge, UK and teaches creative nonfiction at the University of Cambridge Centre for Creative Writing.
+When he’s not teaching, he writes about art, design, and culture for The New York Times, The New Yorker, The Wall Street Journal, The Financial Times, and elsewhere.
 He is also a former editorial staff-member at The New Yorker.

 Since 2013, Daniel Penny has been a private tutor, writing coach, and editor, and has worked with clients at every stage of the writing process, from the blank page to the final draft.
 Some of these projects include: college and graduate school admissions materials, academic papers, reading responses, creative writing manuscripts, presentations, and artist statements.
 Daniel is also adept at helping clients improve their reading and writing standardized test scores, having achieved a perfect score himself in the reading section of the SAT.